Claim Compensation for Denied Boarding

 Passenger compensation for being denied boarding to a flight

-Being denied boarding allows passengers the right to claim compensation for their disrupted journey on flights covered by the EC Regulation 261/2004.
+Being denied boarding allows passengers the right to claim compensation for their disrupted journey on flights covered by EU Regulation 261 and UK equivalent.
 The exact amount of denied boarding compensation you are entitled to is dependent on the distance your scheduled flight would have been if you were allowed on board.

 If your intended flight was 1,500km or less and you were denied boarding, you are entitled to up to €250 compensation

-If your flight was EU internal and over 1,500km and you were denied boarding, you are entitled to up to €400 compensation
+If your flight was internal to the EU and UK and over 1,500km and you were denied boarding, you are entitled to up to €400 compensation

-If your flight was non-internal EU and between 1,500km and 3,500km and you were denied boarding, you are entitled to up to €400 compensation
+If your flight was not internal to the EU and UK and between 1,500km and 3,500km and you were denied boarding, you are entitled to up to €400 compensation

-If your flight was non-internal EU over 3,500km and you were denied boarding you are entitled to a maximum of up to €600 compensation
+If your flight was not internal to the EU and UK over 3,500km and you were denied boarding you are entitled to a maximum of up to €600 compensation

 Do I have any additional rights?

-The EC Regulation 261/2004 states that passengers suffering a disruption through being denied boarding are eligible for accommodation, and both food and refreshments depending on the details of their flight and the reason they have been denied boarding.
+EU Regulation 261 and UK equivalent state that passengers suffering a disruption through being denied boarding are eligible for accommodation, and both food and refreshments depending on the details of their flight and the reason they have been denied boarding.
 Airline companies are obligated to afford passengers the right to 2 telephone calls and access to emails.
 If are denied boarding and you must stay overnight at the airport, a hotel should be provided by the airline company.
 Transportation to and from the hotel should also be supplied.

 If you are denied boarding, you can request a full and immediate refund of your airfare.
 This is payable at the price of your original ticket.
 You can also request a return ticket back to the origin of your departure if necessary.